_images/Bug72.jpg

 property Telescope.AlignmentMode: enum Telescope.AlignmentModes

-The mechanical construction of the mount (Alt/Az, Polar, German Polar), etc. Returns a value of type AlignmentModes.
+The mechanical construction of the mount and the orientation of its axes (Alt/Az, Polar, German Polar), etc.

 Raises: